starwolves/space/README.md

 cargo run --bin server
 ```

-To start the client run:
+To start the new client run:
 ```
 cargo run --bin client
 ```